davidlee88888/hello-world/README.md

 # hello-world
-Hi~ there !
+Hi~ there ! \n
-It is the first time for me to use GitHub
+It is the first time for me to use GitHub \n thanks for your help